inaciose/68000x/explorations/serial/MC68681/readme.md

 # interfacing 68000 with 68681

-Circuit 1 - Simple, one uart, no interrupts
+# Block 1 - Simple, one uart, no interrupts

+Testado e a funcionar com o programa acima (MC68681test.X68)

 MC68681